8 Best Campgrounds in Kamloops, BC

 Right next door to the campground is BC Wildlife Park — one of the top things to do in Kamloops.
 BC Wildlife Park is a non-profit organization for animals that cannot be returned to the wild (due to injury or being orphaned).
 Animals in care include large mammals and birds of prey.

 Another attraction to campers who visit semi-arid Kamloops is the opportunity to play on one or more of a dozen golf courses, including Eaglepoint Golf Resort, a five-kilometer drive south.
+It's considered to be one of the prettiest golf courses in Kamloops.

 Address: 9225 Dallas Drive, Kamloops, British Columbia